 Microsoft Azure offers many types of VM images in various sizes.
 Choosing the right VM image for your workload is an important factor for a successful Tableau Server deployment.
 You can choose from a wide range of Microsoft Azure VM images.
-For a complete list of all available VM image types and sizes, see the Sizes for Windows virtual machines in Azure page.
+For a complete list of all available VM image types and sizes, see Virtual Machine series at the Microsoft Azure website.